What Are Parabens? And Are They Really That Bad?

 Their names are a mouthful: methylparaben, ethylparaben, propylparaben, butylparaben and isobutylparaben.
 You’ll find them listed on thousands of personal care products such as shampoos, mascara, foundations and body lotions.
-But over the past few years, a debate has been building among scientists, product safety regulators and cosmetic manufacturers about whether these chemicals may actually be harmful for your health.
+But over the past few years, a debate has been building among scientists, product safety regulators and cosmetic manufacturers about just how harmful these chemicals are for your health.

 Parabens and cancer

-One of the most vocal is Philippa Darbre, a senior lecturer in oncology and researcher in biomolecular sciences at the University of Reading, in England.
+One of the most vocal opponents of the use of parabens is Philippa Darbre, a senior lecturer in oncology and researcher in biomolecular sciences at the University of Reading, in England.
 She specializes in the impact of estrogen on breast cancer.
 In 2004, Darbre’s team published a pivotal study that detected parabens in 18 of 20 samples of tissue from breast tumour biopsies.
 Her study didn’t prove parabens cause cancer, only that they were easily detected among cancerous cells.
 The study was criticized for not comparing paraben levels in normal tissue, but nevertheless, the results called out for more investigation.

 “We’ve known for more than 25 years that estrogen exposure is linked to breast cancer development and progression; it is the reason tamoxifen (commonly prescribed to women with breast cancer) is used to disrupt estrogen receptors,” says Darbre.
 “So it is not such a leap to be concerned that repeated, cumulative, long-term exposure to chemicals that weakly mimic estrogen might have an impact.”